gopalshrma/medium-crawler/README.md

 - The program can be run with `npm start`.
 - If the MAX_URLS environment variable is set to -1 then the crawler will run infinitely (or until your heap space runs out atleast) and will need to be stopped manually.
 - If MAX_CONCURRENT_REQUESTS is too high then you'll get blocked by the IP banner and start receiving 429 responses.
-I'd advise keeping this to 5 or lower.
+I'd advise keeping this to 10 or lower.
+- The MAX_URLS variable might be exceeded slightly due to the bundled nature of the DB inserts.
+(DB inserts are batched and multiple are processed at the same time).
+If you have a hard limit on the number of URLs you can store in the DB, you might want to lower the number a little in the MAX_URLS field.